What You’ll Learn While Studying for an MA in Psychology

 Admission to the graduate program is competitive and selective.
-Students applying are required to have completed either a bachelor’s degree with a major or minor in psychology from an accredited college or university; or to have completed a minimum of twelve undergraduate credit hours in psychology.
-They are expected to have completed the following courses: Introductory Psychology, Behavioral Statistic, and Research Methods.
+Students applying are required to have completed either a bachelor’s degree with a major or minor in psychology from an accredited college or university or to have completed a minimum of 12 undergraduate credit hours in psychology.
+They are expected to have completed the following courses: Introductory Psychology, Behavioral Statistics, and Research Methods.

-The application process to the Master of Arts in Psychology Program includes the following:
+The application process to the Master of Arts in Psychology Program for all other applicants includes the following:

-- Two written letters of recommendation attesting to your ability to perform graduate-level work (these should be from college instructors).
-Each letter writer should also complete the Marietta College MAP Recommender Form (WORD).
+- Two letters of recommendation attesting to your ability to perform graduate-level work (these should be from college instructors).

 - Official transcripts of all college-level work, including any graduate work.